Skip to main content

 Garfield Elementary held an all-school “Graduation Destination” assembly on September 10th.
 Each grade level was represented by a student in a cap and gown.
 Principal Mr. Orfitelli also dressed in graduation attire and presented the students with a “diploma” listing the year of their future high school graduation.
 Students were reminded that their graduation date may seem far away, but the time passes quickly, and that what they do today in elementary school provides the foundation for future success in intermediate school, high school, and college.

 A large wall hanging consisting of a collection of college pennants was also unveiled at the assembly.
 The pennants were collected last year when each class wrote to a college that they “adopted” and asked for the school’s pennant.
+This wall hanging is being displayed in the school cafeteria where all students can see it as a daily reminder to “do their best, nothing less” so someday they may have the opportunity to attend college after graduating from high school.

 This summer, Central High senior Emily Delleman traveled to Rio de Janeiro where she competed in and won a bronze medal at the Junior World Rowing Championships.
 The competition included over 550 rowers representing 54 countries.
 Emily was one of only four American rowers selected for the honor after winning the U.S. Rowing Youth National Championship.